t-o-m-r/Echinocoder/README.md

 [example.py](example.py) is a simple example showing how some of the embedders could be used.

-Various unit tests can be run with [pytest](https://docs.pytest.org).
-It runs functions begining test_ in files with names matching test_XXXX.py
+Various unit tests can be run with [pytest](https://docs.pytest.org).  pytest runs all functions begining test_ in files with names matching test_XXXX.py .
+Note that running with "pytest -s" prevents pytest hiding stdout.

 ## References: